-When you fall behind in your mortgage payments on your New Jersey, Brooklyn, Queens, Long Island home, it can feel like you’re drowning in debt.
+When you fall behind in your mortgage payments on your North Carolina & New Jersey home, it can feel like you’re drowning in debt.

 Even if you’re able to make your monthly payment, catching up on a past due balance can be an overwhelming challenge.

-There’s a few options that can help you to avoid foreclosure in New Jersey, Brooklyn, Queens, Long Island and maybe even keep your house, even if you’re seriously behind in payments.
-Lots of properties in New Jersey, Brooklyn, Queens, Long Island have been lost to foreclosure, but there are many ways to avoid it.
+There’s a few options that can help you to avoid foreclosure in North Carolina & New Jersey and maybe even keep your house, even if you’re seriously behind in payments.
+Lots of properties in North Carolina & New Jersey have been lost to foreclosure, but there are many ways to avoid it.

 This is usually the tool of last resort.
 If you’re being crushed by lots of debt, bankruptcy can be a good way to negotiate with lots of lenders at once.
 It’s a lot of work, and it won’t help you avoid your mortgage.
 Different lenders will treat your circumstances in unique ways.
 You’d benefit from serious professional help – the best you can afford.